cloudmesh-community/fa18-523-60/project-report/report.md

 build applications [@www-mongotab].
-In the final step, authors created a website and provided links to various dashboards using technologies such as HTML, CSS, JavaScript, Bootstrap, Flask, JQuery.js, and Chartist.js [@www-mongotab].
-Although the goals of the aforementioned and our current project differ, they do share a lot of similarities in sense of using the exact same big data technologies MongoDB and Python.
+In the final step, authors created a website and provided links to various dashboards using technologies such as HTML, CSS, JavaScript, Bootstrap, Flask, JQuery, and Chartist [@www-mongotab].
+Although the goals of the aforementioned and our current project differ, they do share a lot of similarities such as using the exact same big data technologies MongoDB and Python.

 Another paper written by [@www-matei], presents an interesting benchmarking of the MongoDB database on several cloud instances.
-In his report, [@www-matei] notes that each virtual instance had the MongoDB and PyMongo installed on it.
+In his report, [@www-matei] notes that each virtual instance created for this purpose had MongoDB and PyMongo installed on it.
 The similarity between this report and our project is that both exploit the benefits of the PyMongo driver and the Amazon Web Services, more specifically the *EC2* instances.
 In addition to the AWS, [@www-matei] used Linode, a hosting company that offers a virtual private server (VPS); Rackspace cloud and its open source technology *OpenStack*; and Windows Azure and its virtual machines [@www-matei].
-In the finalsection of his paper, [@www-matei] concludes that MongoDB's performance varies from cloud to cloud due to various factors.
+In the final section of his paper, [@www-matei] concludes that MongoDB's performance varies from cloud to cloud due to various factors.
 One of the most important factors that he lists are the fast I/O access and ability of the database to cach all indexes in RAM [@www-matei].

-The report by [@www-bigbee] shows similarities to our report in the sense of benchmarking MongoDB using the AWS.
+The report by [@www-bigbee] shows similarities with our report in the sense that is conducting benchmarking of MongoDB using the Amazon Web Services.
 However, in his report, [@www-bigbee] takes a step further and compares the MongoDB performance to other databases such as CouchDB and Apache Spark.
 He concludes that MongoDB performs well on the cloud with ultra-low latency which makes it a great choice  for applications with flexible schema requirements [@www-bigbee].

 The article written by [@www-sverchkov], presents NoSQL database benchmarking with the use of the Yahoo Cloud Benchmark (YCSB) and